Code-Institute-Submissions/Campaign/README.md

 * One of my greatest challenges was getting the hang of the new technologies and how they worked with crossfilter.
 I spent a lot of time messing around and playing with it all so that I understood it.
 * If you add too much data or too many crossfilter then the page runs very slowly.
 I quickly found this out the hard way and made sure I set a limit of 20000 results as well as limiting the crossfilters I used.
 * It was a challenge thinking of a new layout that would be smart enough for presidency but attractive enough for users of all backgrounds.
 I came up with the idea of seperating pages into sections with easy scroll throughs and only 2 pages.
 This allowed me to get straight to the point and keep it simplistic so that users wouldn't get bored by all the politics.
-* Due to the graphs size and the crossfilter design, I focussed on a laptop first design.
+* Due to the graphs size and the crossfilter design, I focused on a laptop first design.
 I used the large screen to create a visual story for the users with simplistic commentary that follows.
 * Great challenge designing an average donation number display.
 I kept adjusting the code, and after some time I got it working!
 * I aimed to make the website interactive to make the experience enjoyable and fit with the interactive crossfilter design.
 The header grows when hovered over so the user can see it clearly (because it's quite small).
 The titles for each aim have a feature that when hovered over, shows more information (and also on a phone when clicked).
 * Lastly, getting a nice photoshop of my face on to the president... it's harder than it looks!